7 Things Your Depression Doesn’t Want You to Know

 6. Your depression loves junk food

 Start eating more fresh fruit and vegetables.
 Drink water and tea.
-Following a healthy diet helps you feel better and your body will start getting rid of toxins.
+Following a healthy diet can help you feel better and get your body to start getting rid of toxins.

-You’re a human being who deserves to find happiness again, who should look at your life with enthusiasm and hope.
-So now…why don’t you let go of that lurking shadow that’s trying so hard to make you suffer?
+You’re a human being who deserves to find happiness again.
+You should be able to look at your life with enthusiasm and hope.
+So…why don’t you let go of this lurking shadow that’s trying so hard to make you suffer?